Pigovian Tax - Explained

 A Pigovian tax, also spelled "Pigouvian", is a tax on economic activity generating negative external charges that are borne by unrelated third parties and which does not reflect costs caused by negative externalities in the final cost of the product or service.
 An externality is an action that has a negative impact on others, but not necessarily on the individual undertaking such action.
 The tax is meant to correct an unwanted or ineffective result on the market (market failure).
 The tax represents a tax on any good creating negative externalities.
 Its purpose is to ensure that the price of the good is equal to the marginal social cost and to provide a more efficient social allocation of resources.

-A Little More on What is a Pigovian Tax
+How Does is a Pigovian Tax Work?

 The Pigovian tax got its name from Arthur Cecil Pigou, an English economist, who also developed the concept of economic externalities.
 In 1972 William Baumol played a role in influencing Pigou's work in the modern economy.
 Ideally, a Pigouvian tax will cost the producer the equivalent amount of the harm that it causes others.
 If Pigouvian taxes are levied, the output of the negative externality generating economic activity will decrease.
 Hence, the required quantity should decrease as the price increases, and the market equilibrium will become economically efficient, because the collective marginal cost will be equal to the marginal private cost.